Campus of the University of Illinois Urbana-Champaign: Foellinger Auditorium

-Foellinger Aditorium marks the southern terminus of the Main Quad, directly facing the Illini Union.
+Foellinger Auditorium marks the southern terminus of the Main Quad, directly facing the Illini Union.
 Originally known as the "University Auditorium," the structure was renovated as part of a donation from Helene Foellinger of Fort Wayne, Indiana.
 The structure was designed by Charles Blackall, a prominent Boston-based architect who specialized in theater design.

 It is used for stage productions, speaker presentations, and large lecture classes.

 Gregory Hall

 Gregory Hall lies due west of Foellinger and houses numerous departments within the College of Media and LAS, including philosophy, economics, and history.
 The building is named in honor of John Milton Gregory, the former University President.